Werelizard/SunsetOnTheNeighle/SOTN_Notes/Story.md

 # Setup and quick history check

 Maregypt was a bastion of Pony culture in Zebrica.
 The Kingdom's influence could once be felt from the tip of the Neighle Delta down the southernmost reaches of the Neighle.
 However, a combination of factors - a shaky succession, war and later the devastation of the Storm King - led to the kingdom's complte decline and fall into utter poverty.
-King Snefru the Shy died, leaving only his youngest son, Khefer, to assume the throne.
+King Sneighfru the Shy died, leaving only his youngest son, Khefer, to assume the throne.

 # Main Characters